When it comes to running your online store there are lots of behind the scenes tasks that help keep things running smoothly and efficiently.

 Check-in with the finances

 Reviewing your finances to make sure your money is making the right moves, is essential.
 Paying yourself and/or balancing payroll should be on the agenda each week.
 I like to assign days to check my finances to make sure things are looking the way they should.
-If they aren’t I’m not waiting till the last minute to get it together.
+If they aren’t, I can correct it then so that I’m not waiting till the last minute to get it together.

 I know for a fact I am not going to remember certain transactions 6 months from now.
 So me staring at my computer trying to understand where to account for money is not me “living my best life”.